Many myths surround these popular estate planning tools.

 While living trusts are highly touted and can be highly useful, that does not mean every family should get one.

 You may not need a living trust to begin with.
 If your financial life has been largely free of “creditors and predators” and your estate isn’t complex, a thoughtfully drafted, well-executed will could prove sufficient when the time comes.
-For some middle-class families, a living trust can be like a fifth wheel on a car, seeming to provide stability, but actually unnecessary.
+For some middle-class families, a living trust can be like a fifth wheel on a car, seemingly providing added stability but hardly necessary.

 After all, not all assets are subject to probate when someone passes away: IRA, Keogh and pension plan savings, life insurance death benefits, checking and savings accounts that have POD beneficiaries, Treasury bonds, and property owned jointly with the right of survivorship.4